 What is the ideal muscle to fat ratio?

 To answer this question, we need to know a little more about you.
 Your ideal muscle to fat ratio depends on your gender, age bracket, activity level and more.
-Here is the breakdown according to the American Council on Exercise (ACE):
+Take a look at the American Council on Exercise's (ACE) breakdown here.

 What contributes to the number on the scale?